go101/immutable-value-proposal/README-v9.1.md

 ## Runtime implementation

-Except the next to be explained reflection section, the impact on runtime made by this proposal is not large.
+Except the changes mentioned in the above reflection section, the impact on runtime made by this proposal is not large.

 Each internal method value should maintain a `reader` property.
 This information is useful when boxing a reader value into an interface.